South Branch Raritan River water or watershed scenery in New Jersey

 If the South Branch is crowded, too warm, or too high for the gorge, compare the Musconetcong or Pequest for other strong New Jersey trout options, or Flat Brook for a quieter small-river plan.

-New Jersey trout regulations include Ken Lockwood Gorge TCA and other South Branch reach rules.
-Check current regulations before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+New Jersey trout rules include Ken Lockwood Gorge TCA and other South Branch reach rules.
+Check current rules before fishing.

 Ken Lockwood Gorge

-Headline trout reach with special regulation and crowding considerations.
+Headline trout reach with special fishing rule and crowding considerations.

 High Bridge gauge reach